Reading for graduate students

 Patrick and Rhadia Cousots' original paper on abstract interpretation, which set an entire paradigm in motion, is a good read even after becoming acquainted with the field.
 Patrick and Rhadia have shown themselves to be great minds of our time in static analyis, which means that their writing is excellent, but it is often unapproachable to casual readers given its level of sophistication.
 Their original paper is different: because they're starting a field, they cannot and do not assume any background knowledge.

 My start in programming languages came from reading the first three chapters of my advisor's dissertation.
 Olin Shivers is a gifted writer, and it's always a pleasure to read his work.
 His dissertation covers k-CFA, an analytic platform from which a number of Ph.D.'s can be launched.
 In his dissertation, you get to see concepts like domain theory, denotational semantics and abstract interpretation in use.
 It's probably one of the last major works of that era to use denotational semantics.
-This dissertation is best read after or during an intro-level programming languages course which covers formal semantics, but it is still a remarkably self-contained piece of work.

 There are not a lot of books written on static analysis.
 The Nielsons/Hankin book